densechen/eve-mli/README.md

 *eve.Cores.Eve* succeeds *torch.nn.Module* and keeps all the features of latter.
 We design a *Trainer* to maintain training process and further wrapper it as a *gym.envs* to play with reinforcement learning.

-The documentation of Eve can be found [here](https://eve-ml.readthedocs.io).
+The documentation can be found [here](https://eve-mli.readthedocs.io).

 ## About the authors